jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 - `ParameterUpdate` will set the params to the model (which is shared between these two threads) to the payload of the message passed in.

 The training thread is the native PyTorch entrypoint, and is almost exactly identical, except it will ocassionally send either a `GradientUpdate` or a `ParameterRequest` to the parameter server.
-- Once every $$N_{fetch}$$ times, we pull the parameters.
+- Once every $$N_{pull}$$ times, we pull the parameters.
 We do this by asynchronously issuing a `ParameterRequest` message to the parameter server.
 Once the server receives this request, it will send a `ParameterUpdate` which the listener thread will then use to update the model params.
 While we are pulling params, we continue training as usual.
 - Once every $$N_{push}$$ times, we issue a` GradientUpdate` message, sending our accumulated gradients to the server.
 We then zero out our accumulated grads.

 Here you can so a big downside of our implementation - a `ParameterRequest` is the same size as a `GradientUpdate`, but a `ParameterRequest` does not need to be that large.
 We waste some communication overhead by sending a large tensor we do not process.